 To arrange a no-obligation chat about how we might be able to work together, or to simply get a tailored price for hiring a pop-up open-air cinema package and check on availability, please contact us.

-As an indication, our ‘large event screen’ package costs from £1,150 + VAT, including an inflatable screen for an audience of up to around 500 people, generators, HD projector, 6000 watt cinema PA system, technical crew and up to 50 branded deckchairs.
+As an indication, our ‘large event screen’ package costs from £1,250 + VAT, including an inflatable screen that’s suitable for an audience of around 500 people, plus generators, HD laser projector, 6000-watt cinema PA system, technical crew and up to 50 branded deckchairs.

-Our more intimate ‘small event screen’ package is also available from £500 + VAT and is perfect for private parties and garden screenings for up to around 50 people.
+Our more intimate ‘small event screen’ package is also available from £550 + VAT and is perfect for private parties and garden screenings for around 50 people.
 Your very own open-air cinema movie night!

 For public screenings, there’s also a separate cost for the film licence itself.
 This is payable to the relevant film studio and is 40% of box office income for ticketed shows or a fixed fee of between £140 – £280 + VAT for free entry shows (dependant on audience capacity).

 COMING TO ONE OF OUR SCREENINGS?
 FAQs